 - Prone to Infections

 People often confuse clean and healthy eating with a bland and tasteless eating experience.
 Eating healthy doesn’t mean we have to restrict to only vegetables.
 It is better for our health to eat a well-balanced diet and enjoy everything we like in moderation.
 A balanced diet generally includes a long list of food items in order to provide all the nutrients that our body needs.
 The principles of ‘clean eating’ are based on the advancements in current nutrition science.
 The approach of eating clean and living well boosts our energy levels and optimizes our health, making it more than just a diet.
-It is a way of life, with built-in flexibility, which means it can be adapted to fit the most of any kind of routine.
-The core principles of clean eating are:
+It is a way of life, with built-in flexibility, which means it can be adapted to fit most of any kind of routine.

 - Take it easy on fat, salt, and sugar